Geulah Cohen: Political career

-Cohen retained her seat in the 1981 elections, and despite their previous differences, Tehiya joined Begin's coalition.
-She retained her seat during the elections in 1984 and 1988, and in June 1990, following a coalition crisis, was appointed to the cabinet as Deputy Minister of Science and Technology.
+Cohen retained her seat in the 1981 elections, and Tehiya joined Begin's coalition government.
+She was re-elected in 1984 and 1988.
+In June 1990, following a coalition crisis, she was appointed to the cabinet as Deputy Minister of Science and Technology.

 Cohen lost her seat in the 1992 elections.
 That year, she rejoined Likud and remained active in right-wing politics.
-Her son, Tzachi Hanegbi, serves as a Knesset member for Likud.
+Her son, Tzachi Hanegbi, is a former Knesset member for the Likud.

 Views and opinions

 Cohen opposed territorial concessions.
 She was a vocal critic of the Camp David Accords in 1978 and of Israel's unilateral disengagement plan from Gaza in 2005.
 She described herself as a "woman of violence" in the pursuit of political ends.